Healing Climate Change:

 © 2019 janet jai, MLA.
 You may reprint any or all of this article if you meet ALL of the following conditions: • You are doing it to help heal climate change or for other good purpose. • You

-acknowledge my authorship as part of the reprint. • You include a link to my website: www.vision-and-values.com and this copyright information in the reprint. • You do not alter what I have
+acknowledge my authorship as part of the reprint. • You include a link to my website: https://vision-and-values.com and my copyright in the reprint. • You do not alter what I have

 written in any way that would change its meaning.
 Thanks.